chooper/charleshooper.net/source/_posts/2015-11-07-briefly-operator-requirements.markdown

   parameters that allow the operators or the system itself to turn off bits of functionality when the system is degraded.

+1. Your application should put external resources behind [circuit breakers][4].
+  Circuit breakers allow your app to continue operating (albeit in a degraded state) when an external resource is unavailable instead of taking your application offline.

 1. Your application should be restartable (on the same instance or a new instance) after a crash and should crash in an automatically recoverable state.
 If your crash is not automatically recoverable, it should scream!